MrCheater/mdis/README.md

 Now, below are examples of how `mdis-`-tuned JS code appears when referenced in an .MD file, as well as how non-supported language code gets imported when processed with _mdis_.

-## Examples of output with various options
+## Examples of output produced from various use options
 > ⚠ We recommend reading the below section with this repo file tree open by the side: that way you will better understand the _**source code file** + `mdis-` comments_ ⇒ _**.MD file** + _mdis lib_ processing_ logic.

 ### Nameless sections